bernininini/hackpad_berni/README.md

-**Berni Macro Pad**
+**berni bean Pad**

-The Berni Macro Pad is a compact, customizable 6 key macro pad with an OLED display screen.
+The bean pad is a compact, customizable 6 key macro pad with an OLED display screen.
 It is powered by the Seeed Studio XIAO microcontroller.
 Designed for productivity, shortcuts, media control, or creative automation, it’s a small but mighty tool for hackers, makers, and desk setup nerds.